ApeWorX/silverback/docs/userguides/development.md

 Another way you can structure your bot is to create a `bot` folder and define a runner inside of that folder as `__init__.py`.

 If you have a more complicated project that requires multiple bots, naming each bot their own individual name is okay to do, and we encourage you to locate them under the `bots/` folder relative to the root of your project.
-This will work fairly seamless with the rest of the examples shown in this guide.
+This will work fairly seamlessly with the rest of the examples shown in this guide.

 If your bot's module name is `example.py` (for example), you can run it like this: